HsecCx/pre-commit-hooks/README.md

 4. Aborts the commit if secrets are found.

 ## Setup:
+1. Download and install **2ms** from the official GitHub repository: [Checkmarx/2ms](https://github.com/Checkmarx/2ms).
+2. Place the `2ms.exe` in a directory included in your system's `PATH`, or reference its location directly in the script.
-1. Place the script in `.git/hooks/pre-commit`.
+3. Place the pre-commit script in `.git/hooks/pre-commit`.
-2. Ensure `2ms.exe` is installed and configured.
+4. Ensure the pre-commit script points to the correct path for `2ms.exe`.
-3. Make the script executable:
+5. Make the script executable:
     ```bash
     chmod +x .git/hooks/pre-commit
     ```